 Heritage organisations may advertise vacancies, for example:

-Also, look at education supplements, especially for education, research and technical appointments, as well as leisure publications, such as Leisure Management.
+Also, look at education supplements, especially for education, research and technical appointments, as well as leisure job sites, such as Leisure Management.

-- Associateship of the Museums Association (AMA) - a level of membership of the MA and a professional development award.
-The AMA usually takes two to three years to complete and helps you take responsibility for your professional development with the support of a mentor.
+- Associateship of the Museums Association (AMA) - usually takes two to three years to complete and will help you take responsibility for your professional development with the support of a mentor.

-- Fellowship of the Museums Association (FMA) - senior and experienced staff members can apply for Fellowship, which aims to recognise and encourage an advanced level of professional contribution, development and achievement.
+- Fellowship of the Museums Association (FMA) - for senior and experienced staff members, which aims to recognise and encourage an advanced level of professional contribution, development and achievement.

 A variety of in-service courses are run by regional federations of museums, specialist groups and private training providers.
 Many such courses are available to voluntary staff.

-There is now a real need for museum and gallery staff to manage their own careers, which, given appropriate experience and contacts, may include freelance and consultancy work.
-Staff may also move between sectors, particularly at senior managerial or specialist-technical level.
+You'll need to take responsibility for managing and developing your own career, which, given appropriate experience and contacts, may include freelance and consultancy work.
+You may also move between sectors, particularly at senior managerial or specialist-technical level.
 Ongoing promotion is likely to be into broader-based management roles with less daily contact with collections.

-While many museums and galleries do not make a charge for entry, the value for money they give in terms of cost-per-visitor per year is subject to careful scrutiny.
-Curators are expected to develop good relationships with donors.
-They need to develop the professional skills and competencies that will enable them to build links with key stakeholders, including local communities, governing bodies and research institutions.
+While many museums and galleries don't make a charge for entry, the value for money they give in terms of cost-per-visitor per year is subject to careful scrutiny.
+Curators are, therefore, expected to establish good relationships with donors and you'll need to develop the professional skills and competencies that will enable you to build links with key stakeholders, including local communities, governing bodies and research institutions.

 All museum professionals should adhere to the code of ethics for museums, produced by the MA.